10 Cheapest Places To Live in Florida

 Median Home Price: $100,200

 Taylor is known as the “Tree Capital of the South” due to its prominence in Florida’s timber industry.
-A plethora of lumber may contribute to low home prices in the area, with the median just over $100,000 and property tax bills averaging around $720 per year as of 2025.
+An abundance of lumber might contribute to low home prices in the area, with the median of slightly more than $100,000 and property tax bills averaging around $720 per year as of 2025.

-Taylor hosts the annual Florida Forest Festival, which has a rich history of almost 70 years.
-The event offers a free fish fry, a large Lumberjack show and competition, fireworks, a Ferris wheel, and games for kids.
+Taylor hosts the annual Florida Forest Festival, which has a rich history going back almost 70 years.
+The event offers a free fish fry, a large lumberjack show and competition, fireworks, a Ferris wheel, and games for children.
 But if you’re not into crowds, no biggie.
-Taylor County residents also enjoy state parks, boating, and golfing.
+Taylor residents also enjoy state parks, boating, and golfing.

 Dixie County